hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 We'll collect those to feed the optimization algorithm above.

 ### Electricity prices
 The market regulator announces the electricity prices in advance.
-We'll predict only for the time when we know the prices.
+We'll optimize only for the time when we know the prices.
 Trying to predict prices for longer period would likely bring only marginal improvement, but it would cost us a lot of work.

 ### Predicting power plant production